sti-beshev/zemaster/README.md

 ## Setup steps

-* For Eclipse add access rule to the project path of the jre: 'Accessible javafx/**'.
-* For Eclipse install 'e(fx)clipse' plugin.
 * Install 'JavaFX Scene Builder'.

+For Eclipse:

+* Add access rule to the project path of the jre: 'Accessible javafx/**'.
+* Install 'e(fx)clipse' plugin.
-* For Eclipse set the 'JavaFX Scene Builder' executable in windows >> Preferences >> JavaFX.
+* Set the 'JavaFX Scene Builder' executable in windows >> Preferences >> JavaFX.
-* For Eclipse add the JavaFX lib to the build path to use JavaFX css.
+* Add the JavaFX lib to the build path to use JavaFX css.
+* Install plugin m2e-apt (for Dagger 2 annotations)
+* Select Automatically configure JDT AP in Window >> Preferences >> Maven (for Dagger 2 annotations)

 ## Other steps